deatrich/linux-home-server/README.md

 This guide was written using the Markdown markup language.
-The flavour of Markdown used in the guide is the Pandoc flavour, so some features in the document (like descriptive lists) do not render correctly in the Github flavour.
+The flavour of Markdown used in the guide is the Pandoc flavour, so some features in the document (like definition lists) do not render correctly in the Github flavour.
 Nevertheless, you can still
 [browse markdown files in GitHub] (https://github.com/deatrich/linux-home-server/).